Meeting registration and polling reports

 - Approval status

-- The registration report may contain more details based on your registration settings.
-The polling report contains the following information of participants that answered a poll question:
+- The polling report contains the following information of participants that answered a poll question, depending on your meeting settings:

 - Meetings must be hosted by a paid account to create reports.
 Upgrading your account will not generate reports for meetings hosted before the upgrade.